UlfaSantika/UlfaSantika/README.md

 - 👋 Hi, I’m @UlfaSantika
-- 👀 I’m interested in KPOP , Asia Start.
+- 👀 I’m interested in a few of KPOP, JPOP and CPOP, Anime, Donghua, and Asian Drama.
-- 🌱 I’m currently learning japanese, mandarin , english more world launguage.
+- 🌱 I’m currently learning mandarin and english .
 - 💞️ I’m looking to collaborate on High School Activity.
-- 📫 How to reach me ulfahsantika@sma.belajar.id
+- 📫 How to reach me ulfahsantika6@gmail.com

 <!---
 UlfaSantika/UlfaSantika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.